ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 For Close (which leads to a Finished event) and Abort (which leads to a ConnectionError event), the application might find it useful to be informed when a peer closes or aborts a Connection.
 Whether this is possible depends on the underlying protocol, and no guarantees can be given.
-When an underlying transport connection such as SCTP supports multi-streaming, the transport system can use a stream reset procedure to cause a Finish event upon a Close action from the peer {{NEAT-flow-mapping}}.
+When an underlying transport connection supports multi-streaming (such as SCTP), the transport system can use a stream reset procedure to cause a Finish event upon a Close action from the peer {{NEAT-flow-mapping}}.

 # Cached State